 The EODHD Interest Rates API provides post-LIBOR risk-free reference rates and central-bank policy rates for the US dollar, sterling, and euro markets.
 Seventeen series are drawn directly from official sources — the New York Fed, FRED, the Bank of England, and the European Central Bank — and refreshed every working day on a T+1 basis.

-The API is split into two endpoints: reference rates (the market-determined risk-free benchmarks that replaced LIBOR, such as SOFR, SONIA, and the euro short-term rate) and policy rates (the rates central banks set directly, such as the Fed funds target range and the ECB deposit facility rate).
-Both share the same request shape, authentication, and JSON response envelope.
+The API is split into three endpoints: reference rates (the market-determined risk-free benchmarks that replaced LIBOR, such as SOFR, SONIA, and the euro short-term rate), policy rates (the rates central banks set directly, such as the Fed funds target range and the ECB deposit facility rate), and funding-stress spreads (six daily money-market spreads in basis points, derived from the first two).
+All share the same authentication and JSON response envelope.

 Risk-Free Reference Rates